TeseoLou/codoku/README.md

 As a developer in training, **Codoku** is a platform through which I have demonstrated the following skills:

-⭐ Writing clean, semantic HTML and modular CSS, including use of CSS variables, media queries, and reusable styling classes.
+⭐ Writing clean, semantic `HTML` and modular `CSS`, including use of `CSS` variables, media queries, and reusable styling classes.
-⭐ Building interactive functionality with JavaScript, including puzzle logic, input validation, feedback handling, and a working timer.
+⭐ Building interactive functionality with `JavaScript`, including puzzle logic, input validation, feedback handling, and a working timer.
 ⭐ Integrating a third-party API to dynamically generate Sudoku puzzles based on selected difficulty, handling asynchronous requests and data rendering.
-⭐ Enhancing development efficiency and user experience using jQuery for streamlined DOM manipulation and responsive UI behavior.
+⭐ Enhancing development efficiency and user experience using `jQuery` for streamlined DOM manipulation and responsive UI behavior.
-⭐ Implementing an accessible, responsive layout using custom CSS and Bootstrap 5 grid components.
+⭐ Implementing an accessible, responsive layout using custom `CSS` and `Bootstrap 5` grid components.
 ⭐ Applying UX and accessibility best practices, such as visual hierarchy, color contrast, keyboard navigation, and clear user feedback.
-⭐ Structuring JavaScript code with well-defined functions and control logic to manage game states and user interaction.
+⭐ Structuring `JavaScript` code with well-defined functions and control logic to manage game states and user interaction.
-⭐ Maintaining a clear, scalable project file structure, separating concerns between HTML, CSS, and JavaScript assets.
+⭐ Maintaining a clear, scalable project file structure, separating concerns between `HTML`, `CSS`, and `JavaScript` assets.
-⭐ Using Git and GitHub for full project life cycle management, with detailed and descriptive commit messages for traceability.
+⭐ Using `Git` and `GitHub` for full project life cycle management, with detailed and descriptive commit messages for traceability.
 ⭐ Conducting manual and automated testing, using validators, Lighthouse, and device emulation to ensure performance, accessibility, and error-free code.

 ## **1.3.
 Key Goals**